Stay Safe. Be Certified.

 Like all adventure sports, safety is crucial, and the HGFA set the safety standard with their certification system.

-The 10-day student certification course is the first step to becoming an HFGA licensed paraglider or hang glider pilot.
+The student certification course is the first step to becoming an HFGA licensed paraglider or hang glider pilot.
+These courses are 9 to 10 days in length, depending upon weather conditions.
 Once complete, it’s time for the next steps:

-- PG2/Supervised HG - A graduate of the 10-day course is now licensed to fly solo under supervision as a new pilot.
+- PG2/Supervised HG - A graduate of a student certification course is now licensed to fly solo, under supervision, as a new pilot.
 Take-off and landing are limited to flying sites with an easier rating.

 - PG3 - After at least 15 flying hours over 60 successful flights you are eligible to graduate to limited unsupervised flying.